Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 Wright moved to a product-centric system not just for reasons of innovation, speed and compliance on the front end of the process, but because products need to last the lifecycle of their patients, which can be decades.

-The company’s approach to orthopaedic medical device delivery – strategically, operationally and technologically – is proving to be quite effective.
+The company’s approach to orthopedic medical device delivery – strategically, operationally and technologically – is proving to be quite effective.

 Moreover, Wright’s financial performance is strong.
 Rasmussen notes, “We’re growing.
 We’re increasing our market share every year.
 It has a lot to do with the systems that we run, Teamcenter being the main one.”